Costa Rica Caribbean Beaches: Magical Locations on the Caribbean Coast

 Mwamba Lodge and Laguna lodge both rent kayaks for you to explore on your own or if you prefer to kayak as part of a tour then check out this highly-rated kayak tour here.

-Located between Limon and Puerto Viejo is the little Caribbean town of Cahuita.
-Cahuita can easily be reached from Puerto Viejo on a day trip.
 Cahuita has a lovely beach and Caribbean vibe that’s a little more sleepy compared with Puerto Viejo.
 You’ll find locals just cycling around and going about their day or sitting around and socialising.
 It’s the perfect place to come if you just want to relax and take in Costa Rica’s Caribbean air.
+The sleepy town and its beautiful wildlife and beaches make it one of the best places in Costa Rica’s Caribbean side.

 Cahuita can be reached by bicycle but you’ll have to have some good stamina for that- it’s a 20-mile round trip but makes for great exercise.
 Otherwise, there are buses that leave the centre of Puerto Viejo going to Cahuita a few times a day.

-Playa Negra – A lovely black sand beach surrounded by vegetation, palms and lush jungle.
-This is the nearest beach to Cahuita town so it can get quite busy, especially at the weekend.
 Closer to town there are a few bars and restaurants along the beach too.
 With its warm water, it is a decent place to swim, just be careful of the strong currents in these areas.

 Playa Blanca and Puerto Vargas– These are two gorgeous beaches that are part of Parque Nacional Cahuita.
 The national park begins in Cahuita and encompasses a large area of jungle and beach that stretches halfway to Puerto Viejo.